spaceandtimelabs/sxt-node-docs/README.md

 ### 1.4.
 Node Keys
 Because the SxT Chain relies on EVM contracts for staking, node operators will need an Ethereum wallet (or Sepolia for Testnet) to interact with the staking contracts.
 The wallet you're using should have at least 0.05 ETH for transaction fees on the networks.

+> [!IMPORTANT]
+> Traditionally Substrate networks rely on Substrate-compatible keys to register node operators and manage staking.
+> The new Space and Time Testnet does not use Substrate keys.
+Stakers and Node operators will only use Ethereum keys in an Ethereum wallet.
+> Stakers and node operators will use their Ethereum keys to interact with Space and Time's Staking and Messaging contracts.
+Transactions that take place in these contracts will then be reflected on-chain.

 A validator node key is used to create a node's peer id in order to uniquely identify the node over the p2p network.
 We first create a folder where we want to store the node-key, then mount the folder into docker image and run the key generating command:

 ```bash